wcharczuk/Destrier/README.md

 ###Features###
 * POCO support; use your existing objects.
 * Code first based on annotations.
+* Stability: Use Enums, nullable types, relative freedom in mapping db types to clr types.
 * Speed: It's pretty fast for what it lets you do.
-* Expressive: Strongly typed query syntax and update syntax.
+* Expressive: Strongly typed query syntax and update syntax help catch errors on compilation.
 * Better update handling: use the Update class to specify individual sets and a where constraint.
 Only touch what data you absoultely need to.
-* "Referenced Objects" let you have associated objects (joined to specified properties).
+* Referenced Objects: let you have associated objects (joined to specified properties).
  * Say an object has a 'UserId' property; Destrier will automatically fill a 'User' object based on the specified reference.
-* "Child Objects" let you have related sub collections (one-to-many relationships).
+* Child Collections: let you have related sub collections (one-to-many relationships).
 * IEnumerable reader let you stream results from large datasets / queries.

 ###Speed###